 I first encountered McDonagh’s The Pillowman on the floor of my college library.
 Back then, I was looking to become ‘formidable’ and do ‘formidable work’ in the theatre.
 The Pillowman felt formidable, and—even in its short sixty pages—dense.
 It was raw, strange, imaginative, violent, and funny.
 It was multifaceted and that was daring.

 When I revisited the text nearly ten years later, all those things still existed but the world had changed.
 I had changed.
 I had experienced too much to ignore the blatant racism, ableism, and hypermasculinity exhibited by the characters.
 I had bore witness to how trauma reverberated through generations both purposefully and not.
 I had felt the pain of watching my country betray the trust of its people time and time again.

 Coming back to The Pillowman meant confronting a version of myself that believed grit was a measure of craft, trauma was evidence of dramatic integrity, and laughing at it all made you impenetrable.
 I no longer believe those things.

 When I look at it now, I’m struck by the world that makes rooms of torture, manipulation, and mind games possible.
 I cannot help but draw parallels to the world we live in today.
 I bet you can’t either.
 Because we don’t live in a vacuum and authority’s need to control the narrative is strengthening its grip daily.
-This is the world that the ensemble and designers built to seep into our Pillowman.
+This is the world that the ensemble and designers built to step into our Pillowman.